You may wish to see an introductory page to this section with a map first.

 Reconstructions of the palace/fortress (left) and of the mausoleum (right)

 In May 2007 Professor Ehud Netzer reported the discovery of the base of a mausoleum.
-Its model is therefore hypothetical and is based on other ancient mausoleums such as Gumuskusen Mausoleum at Mylas and the tombs in the Kidron Valley outside Jerusalem.
+Its model is therefore hypothetical and is based on other ancient mausoleums such as the tombs in the Kidron Valley outside Jerusalem.

 The main building was structured around a long courtyard.
-Its columns were made up of limestone and then they were plastered and painted.
+Its columns were made up of limestone and then they were plastered and painted, similar to what can be noticed at Masada.
 The capitals were of the Corinthian order, but because the limestone is less workable than marble their decoration did not project much, as you can see in the image used as background for this page.

 Baths; (insets) a current inhabitant of the main hall and a fragment of a mosaic

 During his stay in Rome Herod was most likely the guest of Antony or of one of his wealthy friends.
-He probably had the opportunity to live in a suburban villa similar to that of Livia, Augustus' third wife.
-He therefore provided his residence at Herodion with some of the facilities he had seen in Rome, which perhaps were built with the assistance of Roman engineers.
+He therefore provided his residence at Herodion with some of the facilities he had seen in Rome.

 Lower archaeological area

-In 1972 preliminary excavations at the base of the hill unearthed a lower town which included a very large courtyard surrounding a pool/reservoir having at its centre a sort of island, most likely the site of a temple.
+In 1972 preliminary excavations at the base of the hill unearthed a lower town which included a very large courtyard surrounding a pool/reservoir having at its centre a sort of island, perhaps the site of a temple.
 Other buildings including baths were found in the following years.
-The site has not been entirely investigated and at the time of our visit (March 2013) access was forbidden for safety reasons.

 Lower archaeological area: circular building near the main courtyard